tye3333/DaytonaTestRom/README.md

 epr-16723a.13

 Place epr-16722a.12 into the socket at IC12 and epr-16723a.13 into IC13 on the rom board.
 These are PROGRAM 0 & PROGRAM 1.

+For demonstration purposes within MAME:

+Copy the contents of daytona.zip romset into a folder named daytona/ within your usual mame roms/ folder.
+Copy the test rom files and OVERWRITE the same name files within the daytona/ folder.
+Rename the romset zip file to something like daytonaORIGINAL.zip to prevent mame from using that.
+Mame should then proceed to use the test roms within the daytona/ folder, it will however complain about the checksums being wrong.
+Skip that check, it's fine.
+Use -debug mode as well if it still complains.
+Tested with 64bit Mame v0.227 and it works fine.

 # Future versions